ZupIT/beagle-docs/Settings/content/fr/docs/API/Componentes/UI/TabView.md

 ---
-title: TabView
+title: Tabview
+weight: 327
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined